“You have to let it all go, Neo. Fear, doubt, and disbelief. Free your mind.” -Morpheus, The Matrix

-Using a cup of coffee, I held it overhead and asked the group, “How much do you think this cup of coffee weighs?”
+While standing in front of the group, I held a cup of coffee overhead and asked the group, “How much do you think this cup of coffee weighs?”

-After several guesses, I revealed that the absolute weight wasn’t important.
+After soliciting several guesses, I revealed that the absolute weight wasn’t important.

 I could hold the cup high for all to see for a minute and I wouldn’t be bothered.
 Now if I held it up for 5 minutes, my arm would grow fatigued from the effort.
 If I held it over my head for an hour, I would be in pain.
 And if I held it for over an hour, I would need medical attention.